ccswbs/UoGd7-Training/features/howto-workbenchmoderationwithpeopleprofiles.md

 ### Publish document (Site Editor)

-1. visit workbench
+1. Visit 'My Workbench'
-2. visit 'needs review' tab
+2. Visit 'Needs Review' tab
-3. select page that needs review change to open moderate window.
+3. Select page that needs review by clicking 'View Moderation History'
-4. the current draft that needs review will be marked in red
+4. The current draft that needs review will be marked in red

 ![image](../images/workbenchModeratingPeopleProfiles-Published.png)

-5. click view link to see the review the draft.
+5. click 'View' to see the review the draft.
-6. If satisfied, return to moderate window by selecting the moderate tab
+6. If satisfied, return to moderate window by selecting the 'Moderate' tab

 ![image](../images/workbenchModeratingPeopleProfiles-Moderate2.png)

-7. The state drop-down menu should already be set to **Publish**.
+7. The state drop-down menu should already be set to **Published**.

 ![image](../images/workbenchModeratingPeopleProfiles-Published2.png)